 If you have a federally-backed mortgage (meaning it is backed by a federal agencies such as FHA, VA, USDA, Fannie Mae, or Freddie Mac) and are experiencing financial hardship due to the COVID-19 pandemic, you have a right to request forbearance – a temporary pause or reduction in payment for a limited period of time – for up to 180 days.
 You also have the right to request an extension for up to an additional 180 days.

 If you request forbearance, there won’t be any additional fees, penalties, or interest added to your account, but your regular interest may still accrue.
 Because of this, it is very important to ask your servicer (the entity that sends you your mortgage statement or manages your loan) exactly how you will be required to pay back the amount owed after the forbearance period.
+Learn more about what to do when your mortgage forbearance ends here.

 If your mortgage is not federally backed, you should still reach out to your loan servicer for assistance.
 Regulators have encouraged all financial institutions to work with borrowers who are or may be unable to meet their obligations because of the effects of COVID-19.
 Your servicer should help you identify alternatives that may be available to you given your specific circumstances.
 Your state may also be implementing various mortgage relief options in addition to the federal initiatives in the CARES ACT.